Mottisfont's rose garden

 Our gardeners take great pride in looking after this world-class rose garden.
 This dedicated team lavish care and attention on the National Collection of old-fashioned roses.

-We don't tend to dead-head these unique roses.
-Most of the old-fashioned types only flower once a year, and afterwards produce ornamental fruit or ‘heps', which, as well as brightening the garden in autumn, provide local birds with an important source of winter food.
+The gardeners don't tend to dead-head these unique roses, which is a surprise to some visitors.
+Most of the old-fashioned types only flower once a year, and afterwards produce ornamental fruit or ‘hips', which, as well as brightening the garden in autumn, provide local birds with an important source of winter food.